Kitware/CMake/Help/manual/ctest.1.rst

  number of jobs.
 This option can also be set by setting the environment variable ``CTEST_PARALLEL_LEVEL``.

-``--max-load <level>``
+``--test-load <level>``
- Set maximum allowed machine load.
+ Limit machine load during parallel testing.

- This option tells ctest to only start tests that will not increase the machine load above the given level.
+ This option tells ctest not to start new tests if doing so would be likely to raise the machine load above the given level.

 ``-Q,--quiet``
  Make ctest quiet.